double <- function(x) x * 25 Your first function

 y

-y doesn’t exist outside the function.
-Variables created inside a function live in the function’s own local environment and disappear when the function finishes.
-This is what makes functions safe to use: they don’t leak their internal state into your workspace.
+#> [1] 6No.
+Variables created inside a function live in the function’s own local environment and vanish when the function finishes.
+This is what makes functions safe: they do not leak their internal state into your workspace.
+But the boundary is not symmetric.

 multiplier <- 3